The EAST Multicenter Trial Junior Investigator Award

-The 2022 scholarship deadline for receipt of Letters of Intent is May 12, 2021.
+The 2022 scholarship deadline for receipt of Letters of Intent was May 12, 2021.
 Following receipt of the Letters of Intent, the Multicenter Trials Committee, along with the Chair of the Research-Scholarship Committee and the Research Division Chair will judge the Letters of Intent on the basis of the merit of their proposal and the potential of the applicant of future contributions to change or significantly affect the care of injured or critically ill patients.
 The top ranked Letters of Intent will be invited to submit full proposals by July 20, 2021.
 The Multicenter Trials Committee, along with the Chair of the Research-Scholarship Committee and Research Division Chair will review full proposals in August 2021 and select the final awardee.

 For official rules and regulations for this scholarship please refer here.

-Letters of Intent (open)
+Letters of Intent (closed)

 Rachel Morris, MD